-- Per diem flexibility in support of employee wellbeing
+- Per diem flexibility to support employee wellbeing

 Guide travelers to make preferred, more compliant booking choices

-Countries and regions continue to impose and then lift travel bans and restrictions and, as a result, your travelers may need to adjust their travel plans.
+Countries and regions continue to impose and lift travel bans and restrictions.
+As a result, your travelers may need to adjust their travel plans.
 At the most extreme, countries are completely closed, prohibiting nationals or other passengers from arriving.
-Borders can also be partially closed, with restrictions applicable to some, but not all, passengers.
+Borders can also be partially closed, with restrictions applicable to some, but not all, travelers.

-Country-level information can inform your decisions about international and domestic travel, and travel policy settings, information that can also save your travelers potential frustrations.
-For example, if a border is all, or partially, restricted you can decide to require security approval or to set a policy for the country, territory, or area based on traveler origin.
+Country-level information can inform your decisions about international and domestic travel and travel policy settings.
+This information can also save your travelers potential frustrations.
+For example, if a border is completely or partially restricted, you can decide to require security approval or set a specific policy for the country, territory or region based on traveler origin.

-Similarly, country level information about higher risk locations can guide your choices about increasing or easing travel program controls like mandated pre-trip approvals.
-With Egencia, you can easily build, change and personalize policies, such as high-risk destination configuration, empowering you to support your travelers’ wellbeing.
-Use the Egencia Travel Advisor to inform ongoing changes to travel policies, then set your rules for all travel categories in one, centralized space and instantly apply travel policy and approval policy changes across all booking channels.
+Country-level information about higher risk locations can also guide your choices about increasing or easing travel program controls like mandated pre-trip approvals.
+With Egencia, you can easily build, change and personalize policies, such as high-risk destination configuration, that empower you to support your travelers’ wellbeing.
+Use the Egencia Travel Advisor to inform ongoing changes to travel policies, then set your rules for every travel category in one centralized space and instantly apply travel policy and approval policy changes across all booking channels.

 Inform your supply negotiations

-Business travel is coming back, as it is a highly valued tool for growth – crucial to an organizations’ bottom-line, employees’ perception of the prioritization of their welfare, and meeting business / employee engagement goals.
+Business travel is coming back because it's a highly valued tool for growth — it's crucial to an organization's bottom-line, employees perception of the prioritization of their welfare, and meeting business and employee engagement goals.
 This next phase of travel is an opportunity to reimagine and strategically reset your organization’s travel program in cooperation with your leadership team.

-While cost and compliance were key measures of success pre-COVID, successfully competing in the global marketplace now requires businesses show they are both ethical and empathetic—putting employees’ wellbeing above saving money (e.g., travel kits, direct flights vs. stopovers.).
-Ensuring your travelers have access to information about supplier protocols in the context of their wellbeing can enhance your travelers’ experiences.
-For example, knowing self-quarantine will not be mandatory after a certain date can help reassure your travelers at the time of purchase.
-Similarly, easy access to suppliers’ safety and destination information while booking helps travelers educate themselves and feel confident about returning to travel.
+While cost and compliance were key measures of success pre-COVID, successfully competing in the global marketplace now requires businesses to show they are ethical and empathetic — putting employees’ wellbeing above saving money with, for example, travel kits and direct flights versus stopovers.
+Ensuring your travelers have access to information about supplier protocols can enhance your their experiences and sense of wellbeing.
+For example, knowing self-quarantine will not be mandatory after a certain date can help reassure your travelers when they book their trip.
+Similarly, easy access to suppliers’ safety and destination information when booking helps travelers educate themselves and feel confident about traveling.

 Gain greater predictability and control

 The pandemic has resulted in a dynamic travel environment that sometimes requires fast decision-making.
-Directional information enables you to quickly assess domestic and international travel and respond to changes with informed actions.
-Knowing the last date a regulation changed can give you and your travelers confidence the information is up to date.
+Up-to-date information enables you to quickly assess domestic and international travel and respond to changes when regulations shifts.
+This also lets you and your travelers have confidence that the information is up to date.

-Directional information can be used to feed the traveler messages you can place directly within Egencia.
-For example, if a particular airport is increasing health screening protocols, you can use Egencia’s traveler messaging features to post a prominently displayed travel policy for flight results.
-Visual guidance can both inform and guide bookers on the most preferred, policy-compliant travel choices for their trip.
+Specific travel information can be used to feed the traveler messages you can place directly in the Egencia platform.
+For example, if a particular airport is increasing health screening protocols, you can use the Egencia traveler messaging features to post a prominently displayed travel policy for flight results.
+Visual guidance can also inform and guide bookers on the most preferred, policy-compliant travel choices for their trip.

-Similarly, a sign of less stringent quarantine requirements could indicate a need for proactive traveler communications about broader access to various destinations.
-You can use directional information to provide your travelers with meaningful, real-time updates at every stage of the travel journey.
-With Egencia you can deliver these updates through multiple communication channels including dynamic messages throughout the entire booking path and emergency push notifications to travelers’ mobile app.
+Less stringent quarantine requirements could indicate a need for proactive traveler communications about the broader access to various destinations.
+You can provide directional information to your travelers with meaningful, real-time updates at every stage of their journey.
+With Egencia you can deliver these updates through multiple communication channels, including dynamic messages throughout the entire booking path and emergency push notifications to travelers’ mobile apps.

-Directional information empowers Travel Managers to help travelers make safer, more compliant choices before and during their trips.
-And, if the unexpected does occur, to help ensure travelers’ access to relevant, reliable, in-the-moment support and expert guidance.
+Directional information empowers travel managers to help travelers make safer, more compliant choices before and during their trips.
+And, if the unexpected does occur, it helps ensure travelers’ have access to relevant, reliable, in-the-moment support and expert guidance.

-Making connections in person leads to many benefits—innovation, diversity resulting from new experiences and learning, powerful insights that help build relationships that generate more value, faster.
-But all this now comes with new considerations for costs and traveler wellbeing.
+Making connections in person delivers a number of benefits — innovation, a deeper and more diverse perspective from new experiences and powerful insights that help build relationships that generate more value, faster.
+This all now comes with new considerations for costs and traveler wellbeing.

-The Travel Manager has emerged from within the pandemic with a business-critical role, focused on travel risk management and increasing traveler wellbeing.
+The travel manager has emerged from the pandemic with a business-critical role, focused on travel risk management and increasing traveler wellbeing.
 Travel managers, in partnership with executive leaders, should be creating systematic ways for their organizations to reduce risk by defining new travel guidelines.
 Data is key to making informed decisions about guidelines and policy that reflect the risk tolerance of the organization.

-No one can say with any certainty what travel will look like tomorrow, but for certain, traveler wellbeing is top of mind for most organizations.
-Egencia Travel Advisor paired with our COVID-19 FAQ Guide delivers information with technology-driven efficiencies, so both you and your travelers can more easily and confidently navigate your return to travel.
+No one can say with any certainty what travel will look like tomorrow, but it's certain that traveler wellbeing is top of mind for most organizations.
+Egencia Travel Advisor paired with our COVID-19 FAQ Guide delivers information with technology-driven efficiencies, so that you and your travelers can easily and confidently navigate your return to travel.